Posted: 10/25/2013 | October 25th, 2013

-But, sadly, I didn’t get to stay as long as I wanted.
+Last month, I went back to Ireland for a travel conference.
+Sadly, I didn’t get to stay as long as I wanted.
 My trip had to be cut short due to a commitment in the US, and many of the things I tried to do were rained out (but what’s Ireland without the rain?).

 I guess that long road trip around Ireland will just have to wait.

 First, there are the Dublin cab drivers.
-When I arrived in Dublin a few years ago, the cab driver chatted my ear off as we drove to town from the airport, telling me all about how his daughter was now thirty-three (spoken in an Irish accent, which sounds more like “tertee tree”), every neighborhood we passed through, and which Irish food I needed to eat during my visit.
+When I arrived in Dublin a few years ago, the cab driver chatted my ear off as we drove to town from the airport, telling me all about how his daughter was now 33 (spoken in an Irish accent, it sounds more like “tertee tree”), every neighborhood we passed through, and which Irish food I needed to eat during my visit.

 His warm, friendly nature made that taxi ride one of my favorites.

 Because of that experience, I took cabs wherever I could during my recent visit.
-I generally avoid cabs (they are expensive compared to the local bus) but every cab ride was like learning about a slice of life in Ireland.
+I generally avoid cabs (they’re expensive compared to the local bus), but every cab ride was like learning about a slice of life in Ireland.
 Each ride was a new chapter of a very long story.
 I had one driver make fun of me for being American (“here’s your change, DUDE”), one gave me the lowdown on Irish politics and an upcoming election, another talked about how Ireland has developed since he was a kid, and others just chatted my ear off about life in Dublin.

 Taxi drivers in Dublin are a league apart.
 I highly recommend taking at least a couple of cab rides during your visit.

-Next, there was my Airbnb host in Galway (probably the best host I’ve ever had).
+Next there was my Airbnb host in Galway (probably the best host I’ve ever had).
 He helped out by getting me a free tour, showed me some pubs, and overall made my time in the city spectacular.
 He went out of his way to accommodate me during my stay.

 I loved the abundant friendliness and hospitality I was constantly shown.
 Whether it was asking questions on the street, interactions in stores, or banter in the bars, the Irish were always happy, helpful, and energetic.
 They have an infectious charisma that just makes you happy.

-Ireland is a beautiful country, with verdant hills and castle ruins around every corner, but what will bring me back to Ireland is the people and a desire to learn more about their history and culture.
+Ireland is a beautiful country, with verdant hills and castle ruins around every corner, but what will bring me back to Ireland are the people and a desire to learn more about their history and culture.

-Visit Ireland for the beauty, stay for the people.
+Visit Ireland for the beauty; stay for the people.